opendaylight/docs/docs/release-process/managed-release.rst

 The TSC vote at any time to back out of a version bump if the new releases are found to be unsuitable.

-MRI Projects are expected to provide bugfixes via minor or patch version updates during the release, but should strive to not expect MSI Projects to consume another major version update during the release.
+MRI Projects are expected to provide bug fixes via minor or patch version updates during the release, but should strive to not expect MSI Projects to consume another major version update during the release.